imdevan/imdevan.github.io/_posts/blog/2016-05-16-how-to-talk-to-anyone.md

 I felt that this book read somewhat like an essay on *How to Make Friends and Influence People*.
 Which I didn't mind one bit.
-I thought that Leil Lowndes made valid points based on her work in human centered position as an entertainer, aboard a cruse ship and various other points in her life and studies she has performed.
+I thought that Leil Lowndes made valid points based on her work in human centered position as an entertainer, aboard a cruise ship and various other points in her life and studies she has performed.

 The book's full title is <a class="base--a" href="http://www.amazon.com/How-Talk-Anyone-Success-Relationships/dp/007141858X" target="_blank"><i>How to Talk to Anyone: 92 Little Tricks for Big
     Success in Relationships</i></a>, which is a bit ridiculous, but if you can look past